mmccoyd/hillside_dactyl_shield/README.md

 # Readme

-These MCU breakout boards link the parts of a small Dactyl keyboard: the MCU, key matrix, battery, USB-C split, display, and underglow.
+These shields link the parts of a small Dactyl keyboard: the MCU, key matrix, battery, USB-C split, display, and underglow.
 The board fits below the index columns and display area of a choc Dactyl keyboard.